Brad Garrett: Career

 In 2009, Garrett entered the main event at the World Series of Poker, losing on the second day of the event.
 Garrett has starred in commercials for 7-Up, where he portrays a more happy, cheerful version of himself because of the soda.

 In June 2010, he opened Brad Garrett's Comedy Club in the Tropicana Resort and Casino in Las Vegas.
 In December 2010, he was one of the narrators during performances of the Candlelight Processional at Epcot.

-In June 2011, I Kid with Brad Garrett, a candid kids show, premiered on TLC.
+In June 2011, I Kid with Brad Garrett, a children's series starring Garrett, premiered on TLC.
 On December 12, 2011, Garrett closed his club at the Tropicana.
 He started a new club with the same name across the street at the MGM Grand, and is active as of April 2016.

 In the summer of 2013, Garrett played Chug in the film Planes, marking the fourth time he starred in a film with John Ratzenberger.
 In the fall of 2013, Garrett played a recurring character in The Crazy Ones.
 In May 2016, he was confirmed to appear as the voice of Krang, in the sci-fi action comedy film Teenage Mutant Ninja Turtles: Out of the Shadows.

 In November 2016, Garrett portrayed Frankenstein's monster in a Christmas commercial for Apple's iPhone 7.
 As of 2017, the ad has received over seven million views.

 In 2018, Garrett voiced the character Eeyore in the live-action film Christopher Robin, based on Disney's Winnie the Pooh franchise, and in a cameo in the animated film Ralph Breaks the Internet.
 He previously voiced the character in the 1995 video game Disney's Animated Storybook: Winnie the Pooh and the Honey Tree.

-As of 2021, he portrays a character named Tony Bolognavich in Jimmy Johns's commercials.
+As of 2021, he portrays a character named Tony Bolognavich in Jimmy John's commercials.

-When asked whether he would do a revival of Everybody Loves Raymond, he stated:You know.
-There's no show without the parents.
+When asked whether he would do a revival of Everybody Loves Raymond, he stated:There's no show without the parents.
 That's really the bottom line.
 Doris and Peter were such a huge part of the show.
 I miss them but some things you don't go back to, you know.
 We could never recreate that.

 Personal life

 In 1998, Garrett proposed to his then-girlfriend, Jill Diven, on the set of Everybody Loves Raymond, and they were married on May 18, 1999; together they have two children, a son and a daughter.
 Garrett and Diven separated in 2005, and Diven filed for divorce in July 2006.
 The divorce was finalized in November 2007.

 In 2008, he began dating actress IsaBeall Quella, whom he met at a Vose art gallery in Boston.
 They were engaged in December 2015.
 The couple married on November 11, 2021.

-Garrett stated in an interview in May 2015, that as his acting career began, he won a battle against alcoholism, later admitting he was a "high-functioning alcoholic".
+Garrett stated in an interview in May 2015, that as his acting career began, he achieved sobriety from alcoholism, later admitting he was a "high-functioning alcoholic".